 Thread class.
 In case your application design requires multiple inheritance, only interfaces can help you.
 Also, the thread pool is very efficient and can be implemented and used very easily.

 13. Explain the available thread states in a high-level.
-During its execution, a thread can reside in one of the following states:
+During its execution, a thread can reside in one of the following

-Runnable: A thread becomes ready to run, but does not necessarily start running immediately.
+NEW: The thread becomes ready to run, but does not necessarily start running immediately.

-Dead: The thread has finished its execution.
+TERMINATED: The thread has finished its execution.

 14. What is the difference between a synchronized method and a synchronized block ?
 In Java programming, each object has a lock.
 A thread can acquire the lock for an object by using the synchronized keyword.
 The synchronized keyword can be applied in a method level (coarse grained lock) or block level of code (fine grained lock).